ookieCoder/UDraw-Persistent-Webpage-Scribbler-Extension/README.md

 # UDraw Extension — Persistent Webpage Scribbler

-A lightweight Chrome extension that enables persistent scribbling and drawing on webpages.
+A lightweight browser extension that enables persistent scribbling and drawing on webpages.

 This extension injects drawing tools into web pages so users can sketch, and visually mark content across sessions.
 Drawings remain persistent across page reloads until cleared.